softdev15/react-data-grid/CONTRIBUTING.md

 To manage the multiple packages in the project we use [lerna](https://lernajs.io/), It allows us to have an independent release process for each package, individual and shared dependencies between packages and an automated bootstrap system to link packages together during development time.
-This also means that you **must not add any path reference between packages**, when you need to use something in a different package you just need to import it as if it was a standard npm package. (for example you if need something from react-data-grid package when developing in react-data-grid-addons you need to `import { something } from 'react-data-grid';`).
+This also means that you **must not add any path reference between packages**, when you need to use something in a different package you just need to import it as if it was a standard npm package. (for example you if need something from react-data-grid package when developing in react-data-grid-addons you need to `import { something } from '@chilangomax/react-data-grid';`).

 ### Environment
 We use webpack-dev-server for development.
 If you're fancy about knowing the tools you’re working with you can find the details about this awesome tool [in here](https://webpack.github.io/docs/webpack-dev-server.html).